 Students with a medical condition or aversion who are affected by animals (e.g. allergies, asthma, respiratory conditions, zoophobia, etc.) because of living in close proximity to Emotional Support Animals should contact the Office of Accessibility Resources and Services.
 Accessibility Services will work with Student Life to reasonably accommodate residents with disabilities who need accommodation when living in close proximity to Emotional Support Animals as may be required by applicable law.

 Rules and Responsibilities of ESA Owner

 Once the Office of Accessibility Services has approved the ESA, the ESA Owner must abide by the following rules and responsibilities.
 Failure to abide by the ESA rules and responsibilities may lead to sanctions including removal of the ESA from University Housing.

-- The ESA Owner must complete and submit to the Office of Accessibility Services the Request for Emotional Support Animal Documentation Form and the Request for Housing Accommodation Form, as well as the ESA’s up to date vaccination and flea and tick treatment documentation before bringing the requested ESA to campus.
+- The ESA Owner must complete and submit to the Office of Accessibility Resources and the Request for Accessible Housing Accommodation Form, as well as the ESA’s up to date vaccination and flea and tick treatment documentation before bringing the requested ESA to

 - The ESA Owner agrees to abide by all other residential policies.
 An exception to the animal policy made under this ESA Policy does not constitute an exception to any other University

-- All ESAs will be provided with a University Identification tag that the ESA owner must pick up from the Office of Student Life after receiving approval for the ESA from the Office of Accessibility Services.
-Unless impractical, the ESA should wear the tag at all times.
+- All ESAs will be provided with a University decal that the ESA owner may pick up from the Office of Accessibility Resources and Services after receiving approval for the ESA from the Office of Accessibility Resources and

-- The ESA will remain in the ESA Owner’s University assigned room and is not permitted in other student’s rooms or the common areas of the residential facilities, and other areas of the University such as classrooms, academic buildings, administrative buildings, libraries, dining services areas, fitness center, pool etc.
+- The ESA will remain in the ESA Owner’s University assigned room and is not permitted in other student’s rooms or the common areas of the residential facilities, and other areas of the University such as classrooms, academic buildings, administrative buildings, libraries, dining services areas, fitness center, outside recreational areas, pools,